bernhardsen/aoc2023_python/README.md

 that returns a list of adjacent squares to objects.
 Then I could iterate over them to find if we are touching this or that.
 By the time I realized I might need something like that, I was too far into the task to bother with it.

+### Day 4: Scratchcards
+Pretty straight forward problem today, not much to comment on.